italia/spid-cie-oidc-docs/docs/en/differenze_oidc_fed.rst

 Trust Mark
 ++++++++++

-In OIDC Federation international specifications the adoption of the Trust Marks are not mandatory.
-Rather, in the SPID and CIE id Federation it is mandatory to expose them.
+In OIDC Federation international specifications the adoption of the Trust Marks is not mandatory.
+Rather, in the SPID and CIE Federation it is mandatory to expose them.
 For more details about the reasons why the Trust Marks are required, please see the section :ref:`Security Considerations <Considerazioni_di_Sicurezza>`.

 Unsupported Claims in the Entity Statements